betterscientificsoftware/bssw.io/Articles/Blog/psip-landing-page.md

 ### What is PSIP?

 Productivity and Sustainability Improvement Planning (PSIP) is a lightweight, iterative workflow that allows software development teams to identify development bottlenecks and track progress to overcome them.
+PSIP is a software improvement process.

 By practicing PSIP, teams are able to realize process improvements without a disruption to any current development processes.

-### Who and why should one be interested in PSIP?
+### Who (and why) should be interested in PSIP?

 If you want to improve your team's development process, software sustainability and productivity but in a lightweight, iterative and uncumbersome manner, then PSIP is for YOU!